mohbadar/e-payment/README.md

 ## Electronical Payment System

-The project goal is to concentrate in an e-commerce gateway to make different technologies and PSPs work to gather for providing more transparent, easy-to-use, reliable services in the financial technology market.
+The project goal is to concentrate in an e-commerce gateway to make different technologies and Payment Service Providers (PSPs) work to gather for providing more transparent, easy-to-use, reliable services in the financial technology market.